matyasmarkovics/matyasmarkovics.github.io/_posts/2015-07-13-human-hive.markdown

 Inside the game only change is permanent.
 Everything in there is changing, so the players at some point have agreed to keep count of their recharges.
-1 year is approximatly 365 recharges.
+1 year is approximately 365 recharges.
 Yes, even that varies from year to year.
 I guess some beginners find this counting useful.
 There are many subtle things you have to learn as you go,